NVlabs/FPSci/docs/general_config.md

 ```
 "clickToStart : true,                       // Require a click to start the session
 "pretrialDuration": 0.5,                    // Time allocated for preparing for trial
+"pretrialDurationRange": [0.5, 0.5]         // Default is a non-randomized pretrial duration of 0.5s (do not need to specify this for non-random ranges)
 "maxTrialDuration": 100000.0,               // Maximum duration allowed for completion of the task
 "trialFeedbackDuration": 1.0,               // Time for user feedback between trials
 "sessionFeedbackDuration": 5.0,             // Time for user feedback between sessions
 "sessionFeedbackRequireClick" : false,      // Don't require a click to move past the scoreboard
 "defaultTrialCount" : 5,
 ```

+*Note:* If you are specifying `pretrialDurationRange` to create a truncated exponential range of pretrial duration we *highly* recommend keeping the `pretrialDuration` (i.e. mean value) to less than the mid-point of the `pretrialDurationRange`, skewing the distribution towards the minimum pretrial duration.
+Skewing this distribution towards the maximum pretrial duration has been demonstrated to produce confounding effects in reaction time studies (makes time at which to react more predictable)!

 ## Feedback Configuration
 In addition to the trial/session feedback duration control, the formatting and strings used for feedback are also configurable.